 Kellogg is a wonderfully diverse community and my job is to make sure that we make the most out of it this year.
 If you are an international student, and have any concern, feedback, issue, or creative proposal that you would like to bring forward with the MCR, please do not hesitate to reach out to me at jose.zubiri [at] kellogg.ox.ac.uk

 Hoping to see you around Kellogg this year!

 Kubi Kuecuek – IT Officer

 Busy with this server….
-(I am the younger one in the photo, the left side)
+(He is the younger one in the photo, the left side)

-Usually on some computers, he can fix your broken laptop or smartphone if you feed him with some nice food.
+Usually on some computers, he can fix your broken laptop or smartphone if you feed him with some good food.

-He does system security research, reading for DPhil in computer science.
+He is doing system security research, reading for DPhil in computer science.

 Charani Dharmawardhane – PGCE representative

 Hi guys!
 I’m Chuke, a PGCE Chemistry student at Kellogg.
 Originally from Sri Lanka, I’ve since made my home in London, and now Oxford.
 As your PGCE Representative, my job is to ensure that the interests and concerns of the PGCE students at Kellogg are represented at MCR committee meetings.
 I am particularly interested in maintaining the inclusive atmosphere Kellogg has established with its PGCE students.

 I can generally be found at Kellogg’s various events, or exploring brunch spots around Oxford.
 Some guaranteed ice-breakers with me include: dogs, travelling, photography, The Office (US), and anything sci-fi.
 I’m always happy to chat, or exchange stories, so feel free to stop me if you see me in person!